Soong Ching-ling

-Rosamond Soong Ch'ing-ling (27 January 189329 May 1981) was a Chinese political figure.
-As the third wife of Sun Yat-sen, then Premier of the Kuomintang and President of the Republic of China, she was often referred to as Madame Sun Yat-sen. She was a member of the Soong family and, together with her siblings, played a prominent role in China's politics prior to and after 1949.
+Soong Ch'ing-ling (27 January 1893 – 29 May 1981; Christian name Rosamonde or Rosamond) was a Chinese politician.
+She was the wife of Sun Yat-sen, therefore known by Madame Sun Yat-sen and the "Mother of Modern China".
+A member of the Soong family, she and her family played a significant role in shaping the Republic of China.
+As a prominent leader of the left wing of the Kuomintang (KMT), she founded the Revolutionary Committee of the KMT.
+She entered the Communist government in 1949, and was the only female, non-Communist head of state of the People's Republic of China.
+She was named Honorary President of the People's Republic of China and admitted to the Chinese Communist Party (CCP), a few weeks before her death in 1981.

-After the establishment of the People's Republic of China in 1949, she held several prominent positions in the new government, including Vice Chairman (1949–1954; 1959–1975) and Vice Chairman of the Standing Committee of the National People's Congress (1954–1959; 1975–1981), traveled abroad during the early 1950s, representing her country at a number of international events.
-During the Cultural Revolution, however, she was heavily criticized.
+Born in Shanghai and educated in the United States, she married Sun Yat-sen, the founder of the Republic of China and the KMT, as his third wife in 1915 and became a strong advocate for Sun's KMT-CCP coalition, opposing Chiang Kai-shek's split with the CCP in 1927.
+During the Second Sino-Japanese War she joined her sisters in China's wartime capital Chongqing to demonstrate national unity and support for the KMT-CCP alliance.
+However, during the subsequent Chinese Civil War she continued her support to the CCP, leading to a break in ties with her family.
+After the proclamation of the People's Republic of China (PRC) in 1949, she held several prominent positions in the Communist government, including Vice Chairman of the PRC (1949–1954; 1959–1975) and Vice Chairman of the Standing Committee of the National People's Congress (1954–1959; 1975–1981).
+She travelled abroad during the early 1950s, representing China at a number of international events.

 Following the purge of President Liu Shaoqi in 1968, she and Dong Biwu as Vice Presidents became de facto Heads of State of China until 1972, when Dong was appointed Acting President.
-Soong survived the political turmoil during the Cultural Revolution but appeared less frequently after 1976.
-As the acting Chairwoman of the Standing Committee of the National People's Congress from 1976 to 1978, Soong was again the acting Head of State.
-During her final illness in May 1981, she was given the special title of "Honorary President of the People's Republic of China".
+During the Cultural Revolution, Soong was protected from being purged, as the top name on A List of Cadres to Be Protected created by Zhou Enlai.
+Despite this, her Beijing home was invaded by Red Guards, and her parents' tombs in Shanghai were destroyed.
+Soong survived the political turmoil of the Cultural Revolution but appeared less frequently after 1976.
+As the acting Chairwoman of the Standing Committee of the National People's Congress from 1976 to 1978, Soong was again the acting Head of State, as the office of President had been abolished.
+During her final illness in May 1981, she was given the special title of "Honorary Chairman of the People's Republic of China".